-This note looks at the recent debate on taxing aviation, in the context of concerns about the structure of air passenger duty, the rates of tax, and the Coalition Government's reform of the tax in the 2014 Budget.
-The development of APD since its introduction is set out in two other Library notes (SN413 & SN6426).Jump to full report >>
+This note looks at the recent debate on taxing aviation, in the context of concerns about the structure of air passenger duty, the rates of tax, and the reform to the structure of APD in the 2014 Budget.
+The development of APD since its introduction is set out in two other Library notes (CBP413 & CBP6426).Jump to full report >>

-In December 2011 the Government announced that it would proceed with extending the tax to business aviation, with effect from 1 April 2013, but that it would retain the current banding structure.
+In December 2011 the Government confirmed that a new higher rate of duty would apply to business flights from 1 April 2013, but the 4-band structure would be retained.
 Duty rates would rise in April 2012, fully reflecting the rise in inflation over the past two years.

-In his 2014 Budget the Chancellor, George Osborne, announced that from April 2015 the 4-band structure of the tax would be replaced with 2-bands, with all long-haul flights charged the rate of tax.
-Mr Osborne also proposed that the rate of tax on private jets would be substantially increased.
+In his 2014 Budget the then Chancellor, George Osborne, announced that from April 2015 the 4-band structure of the tax would be replaced with 2-bands: Band A for short haul flights, and Band B for all long haul flights.
+Mr Osborne also proposed that the higher rates of duty for flights on private jets would be substantially increased.
 This reform was estimated to cost £215m in 2015/16, rising to £250m by 2018/19.
 Subsequently in his Autumn Statement that year the Chancellor announced that APD on economy flights would be scrapped for children in two stages: first, from 1 May 2015 for children under 12, and then from 1 March 2016 for children under 16.

 HM Treasury, Reform of Air Passenger Duty: response to consultation, December 2011